tomislavmedak/tomislavmedak.github.io/en/index.md

 ## Recent writing

+'Passed up and Relinquished: Irreversible and Irreparable?', in *A record of the Present State: River, Railway, Street*, a monograph by Melita Čavlović and Marko Ercegović, edited by Iva Prosoli, 177-185, Muzej za umjetnost i obrt, 2025.

 *Pirate Care: Acts against the Criminalization of Solidarity*, co-authored with Valeria Graziano and Marcell Mars, Pluto Press, 2025.

 *Figure It Out: The Art of Living through Systems Failures*, co-edited with Mara Ferreri, Valeria Graziano, Marcell Mars, and Davor Mišković, Drugo more, 2024.